Binance uses the Mark Price to avoid unnecessary liquidations and to combat market manipulation.

-When user's position got liquidated, A certain percentage of the Insurance clear fee will be collected and contributed to Insurance funds reserves, marked as ''Insurance Clear'' in the Transaction History.
+When a user's position is liquidated, a certain percentage of the Insurance Clear fee will be collected and contributed to Insurance Fund reserves, marked as ''Insurance Clear'' in the Transaction History.

-Since the liquidation price will not change, It is recommended that the user strictly control the risk to avoid liquidation.
+Since the liquidation price will not change, it is recommended that users strictly control their position risks to avoid liquidation.